A priori data-driven robustness guarantees on strategic deviations from generalised Nash equilibria: Probabilistic feasibility of sets around equilibria

 It is important to stress that the application of Theorem \ref{thm_support} is agnostic on the choice of the equilibrium seeking algorithm.
-To use the result of Theorem \ref{thm_support}, one needs to quantify (an upper bound of) the number of samples $s^*$ that support the randomised equilibrium $x^*$ and (an upper bound of) the number $M$ of coupling constraints that correspond to facets of $S_K^*$.
-While $s^*\leq nN$ under Assumptions \ref{assum_cvx_differ}--\ref{assum_monotonicity_continuity},\footnote{By arguments similar to those in \cite{Pantazis2020} it can be shown that a tighter bound $s^*\leq n$ holds for the game $G_K$ in case coupling constraints only concern the aggregate variable; see also \cite{SchildbachEtAl2012_SupportRank}.} an upper bound for $M$ can in general only be achieved \emph{a posteriori}, i.e., once $\msample$ is sampled.
-Then an important question naturally arises: \emph{When we allow for bounded deviations about some equilibrium, is it possible to devise an algorithm that converges to a solution such that an a priori defined robustness for all points in the region of admissible deviations is achieved?} We aim at answering this question next.
+To use the result of Theorem \ref{thm_support}, one needs to quantify (an upper bound of) the number of samples $s^*$ that form a compression set for $x^*$ and (an upper bound of) the number $M$ of coupling constraints that correspond to facets of $S_K^*$.
+While $s^*\leq nN$ under Assumptions \ref{assum_cvx_differ}--\ref{assum_monotonicity_continuity},\footnote{By arguments similar to those in \cite{Pantazis2020}, \cite{SchildbachEtAl2012_SupportRank} it can be shown that a tighter bound $s^*\leq n$ holds for the game $G_K$ in case coupling constraints only concern the aggregate variable.} an upper bound for $M$ can in general only be achieved \emph{a posteriori}, i.e., once $\msample$ is sampled.
+In the next section we show how we could obtain \emph{a priori} bounds for the same quantity.